 - Outsiders are not permitted in the campus.
 Strict action will be taken on those students who bring outsiders into the campus.

 - Students will be permitted to enter the campus only if they possess a valid ID Card and every student is required to wear the ID Card in the college campus.

 - The ID Card should be with the authorised Student only, and if found with someone else, strict action will be taken both on the owner and the recipient.

 - If the ID card is lost, the college authorities should be informed immediately.
 Application for the issue of a new ID card will have to be submitted within one day.
 If the lost ID card is found, it is the responsibility of the owner to surrender the lost and found ID card to the college office.
 Having two ID cards is a punishable offence.

 - Any notice to be displayed on the notice boards of the college or classrooms should carry the signature of the college authorities.

-Deeply committed to upholding the value systems of the college, students are expected to conduct themselves in a worthy manner in their dress, demeanour and discipline.
+Students are expected to conduct themselves in a worthy manner in their dress,

 - Boys: Formal shirts, tie, formal trousers and formal shoes

 - Girls: Salwar Kameez with Dupatta, Western formals (formal shirt and formal